-Born in Madison, Wisconsin on July 16, 1964, Phillip Jerome Hellmuth Jr., aka The Poker Brat, is famous for his loudmouth attitude and unsportsmanlike conduct.
+Born in Madison, Wisconsin on July 16th, 1964, Phillip Jerome Hellmuth Jr., aka The Poker Brat, is an American professional poker player.

-Hellmuth’s height never goes unnoticed, at 6’7”/2,01m.
+Hellmuth’s height never goes unnoticed, at 6’7” (2.01 meters).
 As he towers above many of his competitors, commentators can’t refrain from mentioning how tall Phil is.
 He is also known for regularly misbehaving after bad beats at the tables.
 He’s also been quoted as saying, “If luck weren’t involved, I guess I’d win every one,” as well as “I’ve revolutionized the way to play Texas Hold’em.”

 – Key Career Dates –

-- 1989: Defeated Johnny Chan at age 24 to become the Youngest Winner of a WSOP main event
+- 1989: He defeats Johnny Chan heads-up for the title at age 24 to become the youngest winner of a WSOP Main Event.

-- 1993: Became second player in WSOP history to win three bracelets in one WSOP
+- 1993: He becomes the second player in WSOP history to win three bracelets in one WSOP.

-- 2005: Won the National Heads-Up Poker Championship
+- 2005: He wins the NBC National Heads-Up Poker Championship.

-- 2007: Inducted into the WSOP Poker Hall of Fame
+- 2007: He gets inducted into the WSOP Poker Hall of Fame.

-- 2012: Became the first player to ever win both the WSOP and WSOPE main events
+- 2012: He becomes the first player to ever win both the WSOP and WSOP Europe Main Events.

 – Phil Hellmuth’s Career –